 January 18, 2018

-Merrick, who is brought in as a last-minute replacement, is mindful of the risks involved in the venture.
-He knows by experience that a holdup is never easy, even if the dough is.
-Though he is reluctant to accept mastermind Clarence Tilley’s offer at first, the .44 Remington wielding outlaw cannot escape the allure of money and the prospect of moving to the California coast and living it up.
+Merrick, who is brought in as a last-minute replacement, is well aware of the risks involved in the venture.
+Experience has taught him that a holdup is never easy, even if the dough is.
+Though reluctant to accept mastermind Clarence Tilley’s offer at first, the .44 Remington wielding outlaw cannot resist the lure of $15,000 and the prospect of moving to the California coast to live the good life.

-But the outlaw’s getaway plan is dashed to the ground when Spider Robison, a particularly vile, greedy and trigger-happy gang member, double-crosses his accomplices, wallops Merrick in the head and decamps with the loot.
-After regaining consciousness, Merrick sets out to hunt down Robison, not so much to seek revenge as to retrieve his rightful share of the heist and be on his way.
+But Merrick's getaway plan is shattered when Spider Robison, a particularly vile, greedy and trigger-happy gang member, double-crosses his accomplices, clubs Merrick over the head and makes off with the loot.
+After regaining consciousness, Merrick sets out to hunt Robison, not so much to seek revenge as to retrieve his rightful share of the haul and be on his way.

 Merrick is not the quintessential Wild West outlaw.
-He is an outlaw alright but one with scruples, the kind who’d indulge in unlawful acts but probably won’t go beyond a limit.
-While he can be tough and dangerous, and shoot to defend himself, he also has a certain vulnerability, a sense of fair play and justice, perhaps even compassion, which sets him apart from others of his kind.
+He is an outlaw alright but one with a conscience—a man willing to break the law, yet unwilling to cross certain lines.
+Tough, dangerous and quick on the draw when he has to be, Merrick also possesses a vulnerability, a sense of fair play and justice, and perhaps even compassion, qualities that set him apart from others of his kind.

-All of 25 pages, Merrick is a cracker of a Western story that fans of the genre will enjoy reading.
-The plot—a stage robbery gone wrong—reminded me of pocket-size black-and-white Western comics I was fond of reading in my youth.
-I could visualise each scene unfold in the form of a comics panel or frame.
-In that sense Merrick would make for a very entertaining comic-book.
+At just 25 pages, Merrick is a cracker of a Western that fans of the genre will relish.
+Its simple but engaging plot—a stage robbery gone wrong—reminded me of the pocket-sized black-and-white Western comics I read in my youth.
+I could almost see each scene unfolding as a comic-book panel.
+Merrick would make an excellent comic-book.

 September 03, 2017